 Secondly, like a lot of people say, set realistic goals.
 But it is so important.
 As I mentioned it is a process, and we all go at different paces adjusting different things.
 So with the whole ‘listen to yourself’ – know what is realistic for you.

 Although I do believe you should follow your own mind, I will share what I did which has developed me to be a morning person, as it is a case of trail and error and you never know, some of these may work!

 I really hope this helps and you enjoyed it.
-I can’t say these will work for everyone but from reflecting on myself, it is what I have found to work and I mean, it still is a process, I’m not doing everything I’ve said constantly and sometimes I lie in a bit or go to bed at weird hours – but that’s life, there isn’t perfect consistency!
+These may not work for everyone.
+But from reflection, it is what seems to work best and I mean, it still is a process.
+I’m not doing everything I’ve said constantly and sometimes I lie in a bit or go to bed at weird hours – but that’s life, there isn’t perfect consistency!
 But I do believe I have converted to the morning person life!